CERT-Polska/Artemis/README.md

 URLs you provide don't have to follow any strict rules (e.g. `hxxp://127.0.0.1:1337/someurl` should work as well).

 ## FAQ
+### Does Artemis support proxying the requests?
+Not yet.
+Besides, currently Artemis may leak the information about the targets e.g. via the Nuclei module that uses system DNS resolvers.

 ### Artemis takes a long time to run - what is the reason?
 By default, the requests are limitted to **one in 5 seconds** for a single IP (and, separately, **two packets per second for port scanning** for a single IP).
 To change that to more aggressive values, change the